ashbb/shoes_tutorial_walkthrough/README.md

 	}
 ```

 Stacks are essential!
-The most important two elements in Shoes are *stacks and flows*.
+The most important two elements in Shoes are *stacks* and *flows*.

 ----------------------

 ![003.jpg](https://github.com/ashbb/shoes_tutorial_walkthrough/raw/master/imgs/003.jpg)

-Okay, let's give the stack a bit of a margin.
+Okay, let's give the stack a bit of a *margin*.
 Scoot it out from the edge.

 ```ruby
 	Shoes.app {